Writing a Plugin

 athena-flow --plugin=./my-plugin

-Or add it to your project config at .athena/config.json:
+Or add to .athena/config.json:

 {